Are you wondering How to start a Self-Hosted WordPress Blog in India? – well, you’ve landed in the right place.

 You can either navigate to it from the side menu or from inside the plugins page.
 It will open up the page where you can see a list of plugins available with WP.

 There are more than 50,650 plugins available with WordPress.
-It’s easy to get lost when there’s a plugin for literally anything you can imagine to do on your blog.
+It’s easy to get lost when there’s a plugin for literally anything you can imagine doing on your blog.

 So, just stay focused and stick to what you had planned, search the plugin you were looking for.